 The vibrant colours in Bahadur Singh’s paintings speak of his intense connection with nature and his understanding of its elusiveness.
-Weaving together dark and light shades with the play of light and shadow, his art leaves an unforgettable impression.
+Weaving together dark and light shades with the play of light and shadow, his art leaves an unforgettable impression and brings us under the spell of nature.
 Bahadur sees art as an indivisible part of his spectrum of expression.
 Regardless of whether his paintings find takers or not, he believes it is his life’s mission to dedicate himself to art.
 His works have found a home in places ranging from the Prime Minister’s home in India to private collections in countries such as USA, UK, Sri Lanka, Thailand and Denmark.
-Artflute‘s Sridevi Padmanabhan caught up with this self-effacing artist to talk about all things art.
+Artflute’s Sridevi Padmanabhan caught up with this self-effacing artist to talk about all things art.

 Looking back at your trajectory as an artist, how would you say your work has developed?